wdi-kratos/WishList/README.md

 Concept:
 WishList is a web application that matches users wants and haves with other users haves and wants.
 WishList allows users to create a list of 'wants' and 'haves'.
 The user creates these items and applies a category and a list of attributes to the items.
 If the users items attributes matches a different users items attributes, that item is placed in the match section of the users involved.

-Stakeholders = Chris Kim, Tristan Marshall & GA instructors
+Stakeholders = Chris Kim, Tristan Marshall

 ![alt image](http://i.imgur.com/Gur32FC.jpg)